kavon/atJIT/README.md

 #### Build Options

-If you are using a custom-built LLVM that is not installed system-wide, or followed the **Polly Knobs** instructions, you'll need to add `-DLLVM_ROOT=<absolute-path-to-LLVM-install>` to the first CMake command above.
+If you are using a custom-built LLVM that is not installed system-wide, you'll need to add `-DLLVM_ROOT=<absolute-path-to-LLVM-install>` to the first CMake command above.

-For example, for **Polly Knobs**, you could use this flag:
+For example you could use this flag:

 ```bash
 -DLLVM_ROOT=`pwd`/../llvm/install